seemenkina/spiffe-example/java-spiffe-federation-jboss/README.md

 In the Backend there is a NGINX Proxy that accepts TCP connections using SSL:

 ```
+# Unix user that has an entry in the registry
+user backend;

 stream {
   server {
     listen       8443 ssl;